Basker Docs

 Add a main image and configure the sidebar

 The sidebar has a Slug section with a Generate from title toggle (on by default), a Main Image with CREATE NEW or CHOOSE FROM EXISTING options, and a Show in Search checkbox (on by default).
+See the Sidebar reference for what each control does.

 Build the event page content